Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="purple" %}}

-Pick as many different _characters_ as the number of players.
+Decide the number of suspects to use.
+It's recommended to use at least 5, and at least as many as the number of players.

+Then,
-* Place one row of **faceup** characters on the table.
+* Place one row of **faceup** suspects on the table.
 (Below these cards, evidence piles will build during the game.)
 * Place the **loupe token** above the first.
-* Shuffle and deal the remaining character cards.
-(Each player should have *two* secret characters: their "suspects".)
+* Shuffle the remaining suspects (that are in the game).
+Deal each player 1: this is their **secret suspect**.
+(Suspects that aren't dealt are discarded without looking.)
 * Create a deck of **playing cards**, shuffle, and deal each player 4.

 @TODO: IMAGE EXAMPLE of this setup